Data Collection for our Platform

 - To provide relevant advertising for mobile users, we may also collect, device type, make and model, operating system, mobile advertising identifiers, operating system device identifier (For example, IDFA for iOS and Android ID for Android) and information about the apps you use.
 We may also use the GPS location of your device if you have opted-in to provide it to one of DataXu’s publisher partners.

-- We may use certain non-sensitive, health-related information in delivering advertisements.
-This may include information related to general health, wellness, common ailments and Illnesses.
+- DataXu does not collect health information, however we may use certain non-sensitive, health-related information in delivering advertisements.
+This may include information related to general health, wellness, common ailments, and illnesses.

 We do not collect information generally considered Personally Identifiable Information (PII) such as your name, address, phone number, e-mail address, Social Security Number, credit card information, insurance plan numbers, financial account numbers, or health related information.
 We will not combine or link the information we collect with PII.
 In some jurisdictions IP Address may be considered PII.
 We take steps to obscure the information collected from those jurisdictions (for example, by deleting portions of it) so that it is no longer personally identifiable.